daviddewhurst/daviddewhurst.github.io/index.md

 #### Disclaimer

-No statement expressed on this website should be construed as reflectng the official position or opinion of any of my employers or the U.S. federal government.
+No statement expressed on this website should be construed as reflectng the official position or opinion of any of my employers, the U.S. federal government, or the Massachusetts state government.